chrisvidal/oc-starter-theme/README.md

 ## Development

-The theme comes with the possiblity to add `blocks` for the _RainLabPages_ plugin.
+The starter theme comes with the possiblity to add `blocks` for the _RainLabPages_ plugin.

 To create a new block:
 - add your new block in the file `meta/blocks.yaml`
 - add the corresponding partial under the folder `blocks`